rakesh0x7/webdev/README.md

-# webdev
-Web Development
+# Web Development Projects and Resources
-For any information regarding Web development visit Mdn docs